cmpadden/dagster.nvim/README.md

 ### `:Dagster [ARGS]...`

 Any `dagster` can be run through the `:Dagster` command.
-For example, see an example of running `dagster definitions validate` in the screenshot below.
+See an example of running `dagster definitions validate` in the screenshot below.

 ![:Materialize Example](.github/screenshot-definitions-validate.png)